mrromanalekseev/mrromanalekseev/README.md

 - 👀
 Open to work as a Junior Software Developer or as a Project Manager!
 Dear friends, In July this year I survived from Covid-19 I was almost dead.
 I was in the hospital.
 Please help me to find new position and change my life.
-I really appreciate your help!!! my telegram @itpythonist
+I really appreciate your help!!! my telegram @Hugo_Dev

-In 2019-2021 I took several it courses: GeekBrains University Moscow (Testing, Python, Frontend Javascript, React, React Native), It-Kamasutra (Development of a social network based on React) Convinced pythonist.
+In 2019-2021 I took several it courses: GeekBrains University Moscow (Testing, Python, Frontend Javascript, React, React Native), It-Kamasutra (Development of a social network based on React)

 I graduated from Andrews University Michigan USA branch BA in English.
 I have recommendations from US private schools and from Professor Hawkins UK, who is personally acquainted with Her Majesty The Queen of GB.